Real People. Real Weight Loss.®

 When we plan ahead with food, we make better choices.
 When we make sure to work movement into our day, we feel good and have more energy.
 There is no excuse for us not to do this, yet our brains seem to provide us with every excuse in the world.
 Self-discipline is a muscle, truly, and it gets stronger every time we exercise it.
 What do you say to your brain when it’s making excuses for you?

-8 Responses to "There Are No Excuses/There Is Every Excuse in the World"
+8 thoughts on “There Are No Excuses/There Is Every Excuse in the World

 Leave a Reply